 From the Latin meaning 'by favour'.
 This term is used to describe something that is done voluntarily rather than required by law.
-In this case OceanaGold Waihi intends to offer an ex gratia payment to property owners above Project Martha development drives of 5% of the value of the property ignoring the announcement of or existence/operation of the project.
-This means that if the property is valued at \$300,000 we will make a one-off payment of \$15,000.
+In this case Newmont Waihi Gold is offering an ex gratia payment to property owners above the Correnso exploration drill drive of 5% of the value of the property ignoring the announcement of or existence/operation of Correnso.
+This means that if the property is valued at \$200,000 we will make a one off payment of \$10,000.
+If the property is valued at \$250,000 the payment would be \$12,500.